-Super Bowl LV is set to return to Tampa Bay, Florida on February 7th.
 Last year’s Super Bowl lived up to the hype.
-It was between what most people thought were the two best teams in the NFL.
-It highlighted contrasting styles, with consistent offense all season long from the Kansas City Chiefs, against a solid defensive group in the San Francisco 49ers.
-Ultimately, the Chiefs ended up winning the Super Bowl as the 49ers made plenty of mistakes in the second half of the game to choke their lead and lose the game.
+It highlighted contrasting styles, with the Kansas City Chiefs’ consistent offense up against a solid defensive group in the San Francisco 49ers.
+Ultimately, the Chiefs ended up winning the Super Bowl, as the 49ers made plenty of mistakes in the second half of the game to choke their lead and lose the game.

 Betting on the Super Bowl has become larger and larger every season.
+Only 22,000 spectators will be able to watch Super Bowl LV live, and many will place bets while watching from the comfort of their homes.
 Today there are many more props to bet on than just picking a team to win.
 It pays to look at the Super Bowl betting odds before the start of the regular season.